Supplier Code of Conduct Principles & Expectations

 We always do what is right.
-We strive to operate in a manner that reflects high ethical standards and are committed to complying with all applicable laws, regulations, and other legal requirements in every country we operate.
+We operate with high ethical standards and are committed to complying with all applicable laws, regulations, and legal requirements in every country in which we operate, and we expect the same of every Supplier who partners with us.

-We are dedicated to providing quality products and services that meet or exceed the requirements of our patients and customers.
-Our business relationships are built on trust, mutual respect, and transparency.
+We are dedicated to providing quality products and services that meet or exceed the requirements of our customers, providers, and patients.
+That commitment begins in our supply chain.
+Our business relationships are built on trust, mutual respect, and transparency; we choose Suppliers who share those values.

 Nuance Medical recognizes that its Suppliers operate independently and are not under its control or direction.
-However, adherence to this Code is required to be selected as a Supplier for Nuance Medical.
+However, adherence to this Code is a condition of selection and continued engagement as a Nuance Medical Supplier.

-Nuance Medical reserves the right to audit its Suppliers at any time to ensure compliance with this Code.
-Any potential violations may jeopardize the business relationship, up to and including termination.
+Nuance Medical reserves the right to audit its Suppliers at any time to ensure compliance with this Code and applicable laws and regulations.
+Any potential violations may result in corrective action requirements, suspension of the business relationship, or termination, depending on the nature and the severity of the violation.

 Suppliers acknowledge that this Code and applicable laws and regulations are subject to change over time.
 They agree to stay informed and comply with any updates to this Code and their legal obligations.